 While it is important to work hard and to be able to meet your deadlines on time, but its also important keep a balance between your personal and professional life.
 It is important to know how to put your work to the side give time to yourself.

-Allowing yourself to inhale in an open air is actually what’s needed to assist you with energizing your batteries.
+Allowing yourself to inhale in an open-air is actually what’s needed to assist you with energizing your batteries.
 You’re probably going to return motivated and prepared to work with a reestablished point of view/perspective.

 When you’re constantly working on a project you will feel bored and might be possible that you will lose your objective purpose.
-Taking a break will allows you to look at things from a broader perspective—and you will feel more confident about your purpose.
+Taking a break will allow you to look at things from a broader perspective—and you will feel more confident about your purpose.

 2.1 Breaks Keep Us From Getting Bored

 When you’re really in the groove of a task or project, the ideas are flowing and you feel great.
 But when you stretch yourself just a bit beyond that zone and you might feel unfocused or even irritable.
-One thing you can do in this situation is keep yourself away from burden and enjoy few moments of relaxation.
+One thing you can do in this situation is to keep yourself away from the burden and enjoy a few moments of relaxation.

 2.2 Empowering Your Mind

 Our brains have two modes: the “focused mode,” which we use when we’re doing things like learning something new, writing or working) and “diffuse mode,” which is our more relaxed, daydreamy mode when we’re not thinking so hard.
 You might think that the focused mode is the one to optimize for more productivity, but diffuse mode plays a big role, too.